Library: Policy

 (ii) Demonstrates ongoing complex medical issues requiring specialized training courses, per OAC 340:100-5-26; or

-(iii) Has behavioral issues that requires a protective intervention protocol (PIP) with a restrictive or intrusive procedure, per OAC 340:100-1-2.
+(iii) Has behavioral issues that require a protective intervention protocol (PIP) with a restrictive or intrusive procedure, per OAC 340:100-1-2.
 The PIP must:

-(i) Requires additional professional level support to remain in an agency companion setting due to pervasive behavioral or emotional challenges.
-The support must be provided:
+(II) Additional professional level support to remain in an agency companion setting due to pervasive behavioral or emotional challenges.

-(II) As ongoing support and training to the companion, offering best practice approaches in dealing with specific members; and
+(II) Provide ongoing support and training to the companion, offering best practice approaches in dealing with specific members;

-(III) As part of the ACS and not billed as a separate service.
+(III) Provide professional level and ongoing support as part of the ACS and not billed as a separate service.
 Waiver services may be authorized for the development of a PIP, per OAC 340:100-5-57; and

-(II) Requires the provider to market, recruit, screen, and train potential companions for the member identified.
+(IV) Market, recruit, screen, and train potential companions for the identified member.

 (h) Authorization for payment of ACS is contingent upon receipt of: